 3. There are few benchmarks

 Marketers don’t agree on how much of their marketing budgets they should spend on social media.
-Surveys indicate that marketers spend 4% to 11% of their online marketing budgets on social media.
+Surveys and market research indicate that marketers spend 4% to 11% of their online marketing budgets on social media.
 This wide range indicates the fact that social media marketing budgets are spread across multiple departments and groups, and that some types of companies and industries are more advanced than others.

 Williamson recommends taking a holistic approach, and incorporating social media into the marketing planning from the start.
 General Motors, for instance, is incorporating 2011 budgets for social media from the brand marketing groups.
 This will help GM do a better job of aligning its social strategy with the rest of its marketing strategy.